GOP Leader McConnell remains in hospital after concussion

 WASHINGTON (AP) — Senate Republican leader Mitch McConnell suffered a concussion after a fall at a local hotel and remains hospitalized “for a few days of observation and treatment,” a spokesman said Thursday.

 The Kentucky senator, 81, was at a Wednesday evening dinner for the Senate Leadership Fund, a campaign committee aligned with him, when he tripped and fell.
-The dinner was at the Waldorf Astoria Washington DC, formerly the Trump International Hotel, Washington D.C.
+The dinner was at the Waldorf Astoria Washington DC, formerly the Trump International Hotel.

 Spokesman David Popp said McConnell is being treated for a concussion and “is grateful to the medical professionals for their care and to his colleagues for their warm wishes.”
 McConnell’s office did not provide additional detail on his condition or how long he may be absent from the Senate.